verdog/nfal-sandbox/README.md

 # nfal-sandbox

-Tool for visulizing NFA-lambda state machines and converting them to DFAs.
+Tool for visualizing NFA-lambda state machines and converting them to DFAs.

 ## Build